Crystal-Goulet/AI-Portfolio/README.md

+# Note: This project is based on UC Berkeley's CS188 course materials.
+The included support files (`mdp.py`, `util.py`, `learningAgents.py`, etc.) are provided solely to demonstrate my original implementations in `valueIterationAgents.py`, `qlearningAgents.py`, and `analysis.py`.
+This repository is private and intended for job application review only.

 # Reinforcement Learning Agents for Gridworld and Pacman

 This project implements reinforcement learning agents to solve Markov Decision Processes (MDPs) using value iteration and Q-learning.
 The agents were applied to environments such as Gridworld, Crawler, and Pacman as part of a class project focused on understanding and applying core reinforcement learning concepts.